darelabs/ipay-ghana-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.5 =
-1.0.3 is a minor update.
-Do upgrade for a tailored multi-currency support.
+1.0.5 is a minor update.
+Redirect to updated, robust and user friendly Checkout page.